 Back with updates after a wearing winter flu.
 First off, @London stories#2018.

-We flew on 19.
-January to London for the 30th LAF edition.
+We flew on 19th of January to London for the 30th LAF edition.
 The other reason was an essential meeting with the living sculptures, anti-establishment anarchistic artist couple, Gilbert Proesch and George Passmore, known as Gilbert & George.

 Along Frieze, The London Art Fair is one of Europe´s leading contemporary and modern art fairs.
 Hosted in the Business Design Center in Islington, the London Art Fair 2018 brought together British art alongside leading international and emerging contemporary pieces.
 For this year´s edition, there were 131 featured galleries next to other projects, such as: Photo50 – curated by Hemera Collective, a curatorial and collaboration led group specialising in photography and lens-based media; Art of the Nation – Five Artists Choose – curated by Kathleen Soriano, the former Director of Exhibitions at the Royal Academy and Art Projects showcasing the freshest contemporary art from across the world, with its major feature – Dialogues, curated by Misal Adnan Yildiz.